noobcoder-31/SharpeAi_assignment/README.md

 - Form validation provides clear error messages for a better user experience.
 - Navigation links have a smooth hover effect for improved interactivity.

-Feel free to explore and customize the components based on your specific requirements and preferences.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-Happy coding!